 Novice and veteran educators alike deserve detailed, constructive feedback and professional learning tailored to the individual needs of their classrooms and students.
-SEED promotes a shared language of excellence to which professional learning, coaching and feedback can align to improve practice.
+The evaluation system promotes a shared language of excellence to which professional learning, coaching and feedback can align to improve practice.